-Etna, still active volcano.
+Mount Etna, still active volcano.
 I’ve been always tempted to climb it.
-I found a cheap flight ticket to Catania in February and I told myself – why not in the winter!
+I found a cheap flight ticket to Catania, Sicily in February and I told myself – why not in the winter!
 Two adventurous friends joined me and the adventure began!

-The first challenge appeared before we even started – we needed to pack everything into a carry-on luggage, including sleeping bags, mattresses and a tent.
+The first challenge appeared before we even started – we needed to pack everything into carry-on luggage, including sleeping bags, mattresses and a tent.
 It was tough but we managed to do it.
-We were hoping that the airport staff won’t care about the luggage size, but we had to stuff the backpacks into measuring cage right at the Prague airport.
-We put on almost all our clothes, fully stuffed our pockets and managed to go through.

-We were surprised by very high volcanic activity – we thought it would explode just twice a day and it was splashing volcanic rocks every 10 minutes. 😀 It even splashed the red lava, once.
+We were surprised by the very high volcanic activity of the crater – we thought it would explode just twice a day and the crater was splashing volcanic rocks every 10 minutes. 😀 It even splashed the red lava, once.
 At least by one crater.
 The other two craters were constantly spouting a sulfur smoke which we once accidentally breathed – never again!
 One would suffocate very quickly.
-The view from the Etna summit was absolutely fantastic!
-We were above the clouds, so it seemed like we were walking in the heaven.
+The view from the Mount Etna summit was absolutely fantastic!
+We were above the clouds, so it seemed like we were walking in heaven.

 Amazing downhill ride

 The way down was probably the best part of our trip – we rode the mountain all the way down on Kluski (plastic shoe racks).
 There were absolutely ideal conditions and it was a once-in-a-life experience.
 A downhill ride, where one can go wherever he wants and doesn’t meet any people is incredibly beautiful!
 We rode from 3200 m all the way to 1500 m, where the snow slowly disappeared).
 Here is a short video of our night ride:

 Is Mount Etna better in the winter than in the summer?
 Definitely!